 Does the language have special characters?

 When making content changes, we recommend dragging and dropping your exported template into Google Sheets.
-Always export in a .xls format and open the file to check before uploading.
+Always export in .xls format and open the file to check before uploading.

 When using Microsoft Excel, we recommend avoiding the use of a CSV file that contains special characters.